jamesnugent96/Trainsplittingcode/README.md

 ## Running the app

 This should be used every time when you start working on the project:

 $ `gulp` (use GitBash on Windows / Terminal on OSX) in the directory of the project

 ## Build the app

 $ `gulp build` (use GitBash on Windows / Terminal on OSX) in the directory of the project

-## Final Files
-Complete and compiled files can be found in the build directory after running, `gulp build`.